-After signing up, you’ll get a verification email.
+After signing up, you’ll receive a verification email.
 Just open that email and click on the verification link.
 You will then be taken back to your Dashboard.
-Your Dashboard is your “private control panel” where you view and control all aspects of the APIs you create and consume.
+Your Dashboard is your “private control panel” where you can view and control all aspects of the APIs you create and consume.

 For now, we’re just interested in adding an API.

 Go ahead and click Add an API in your Dashboard.
 You will then be presented with a simple form asking you for two things – an API name and a base final URL.

 (For this, let’s just imagine that we “own” the Eventbrite API).

 As such, we’ll put in “Eventbrite” and the base URL as “https://www.eventbrite.com/json”.
 Then go ahead and click “Add API”.

 You will then be taken to the API page, to fill in some information to fully “describe” your API.
 You can start anywhere from picking a logo for your API, a category, a text description, and so on.
 For now, we’ve chosen to lay out my API endpoints.
 To do that, we click “Create Documentation”.

 Note: A documentation in this context is much more than a readme file for your API endpoints, but equally simple, as you will see next.